ccj242/nyshelterpets/README.md

-# nyshelterpets
+# @nyshelterpets
-A TwitterBot that tweets local adoptions from PetFinder - @nyshelterpets
+A TwitterBot that tweets local adoptions from PetFinder.

+<a href="www.cinqmarsmedia.com">Read More</a>